-- (1) Competitive Position What are your relative size and growth in your education sector or the markets you serve?
-How many and what types of competitors do you have? - (2) Competitiveness Changes What KEY changes, if any, are affecting your competitive situation, including changes that create opportunities for INNOVATION and collaboration, as appropriate?
-How has the pandemic impacted the need for reinventing these changes? - (3) Comparative Data What KEY sources of comparative and competitive data are available from within your industry?
-What KEY sources of comparative data are available from outside your education sector?
+- (1) Competitive Position What are your relative size and growth in your industry or the markets you serve?
+How many and what types of competitors do you have? - (2) Competitiveness Changes What KEY changes, if any, are affecting your competitive situation, including changes that create opportunities for INNOVATION and collaboration, as appropriate? - (3) Comparative Date What KEY sources of comparative and competitive data are available from within your industry?
+What KEY sources of comparative data are available from outside your industry?
 What limitations, if any, affect your ability to obtain or use these data?